Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 - A private key acts as the most important password to your funds.
 It allows you to sign transactions and prove that you have the right to spend those cryptocurrencies.

-The most important rule is: never share your private key or recovery phrase with anyone.
-If someone finds out what they are, they can take your funds.
+The most important rule is: never share your private key with anyone, and never share your recovery phrase.
+Anyone who obtains either can take control of your funds.

 Seed phrase—the most important backup

-When you set up your wallet , the app will usually show you a seed phrase—a set of 12 or 24 words.
-This serves as a backup for your wallet.
+When setting up a wallet, the app will usually show you a seed phrase—a set of 12 or 24 words.
+This is your wallet backup.

-If you lose your phone, delete the app, or replace your device, you can use this phrase to regain access to your cryptocurrencies.
+If you lose your phone, delete the app or replace your device, this phrase lets you recover access to your cryptocurrency.

 Do not store your seed phrase on your phone, in your email, in the cloud, or in a messaging app.
 The safest way is to write it down by hand on a piece of paper and store it offline in a place where no one else has access to it.